TRANSPORTATION in WICHITA

 For instance, in 2001, a daily commute from Wichita State University (in inner-city northeast Wichita), to work at Wichita's Bombardier/Learjet factory on the southwest

-This has led to design criteria for roadways, bridges and underpasses that are less expensive than for communities in earthquake-prone regions (particularly the West Coast).
+Wichita's long history as a place of little or no seismic activity, has traditionally led to design criteria for roadways, bridges and underpasses that are less expensive than for communities in earthquake-prone regions (particularly the West Coast).

 This may be changing, however, owing to the emergence of "fracking" -- a popular new oil-drilling practice that is resulting in many minor earthquakes in Wichita every year,